Possibility Frames and Forcing for Modal Logic: Special Classes of Frames

 For \RForth{}, since $\mathcal{F}'$ is strong and full, we have $R_i'(h(x))\in P'$ by Proposition \ref{MasterCon}.
 Then by the \PullBack{} property of possibility morphisms, $h^{-1}[R_i'(h(x))]\in P$, so by the left-to-right direction of the \RMatch{} property of possibility morphisms, $R_i'(h(x))\subseteq R_i'(h(x))$ implies $R_i(x)\subseteq h^{-1}[R_i'(h(x))]$, which is equivalent to the \RForth{} condition that $xR_iy$ implies $h(x)R_i'h(y)$.

-Finally, for \SRBack{}, suppose $h(x)R_i'y'$ and $z'\sqsubseteq y'$.
+Finally, for \SRBack{}, suppose $h(x)R_i'y'$ and $z'\sqsubseteq' y'$.
 Since $\mathcal{F}'$ is separative and full, $\mathord{\downarrow}'z'\in P'$ by Fact \ref{Sep&Princ}.\ref{Sep&Princ1} and hence $\neg \mathord{\downarrow}'z'\in P'$.
-From $h(x)R_i'y'$ and $z'\sqsubseteq y'$, we have $R_i'(h(x))\not\subseteq \neg \mathord{\downarrow}'z'$, which by the right-to-left direction of \RMatch{} implies $R_i(x)\not\subseteq h^{-1}[\neg \mathord{\downarrow}'z']$, so there is a $y\in S$ such that $xR_iy$ and $h(y)\not\in \neg \mathord{\downarrow}'z'$, which implies $h(y)\comp ' z'$, which establishes \SRBack{}. \end{proof}
+From $h(x)R_i'y'$ and $z'\sqsubseteq' y'$, we have $R_i'(h(x))\not\subseteq \neg \mathord{\downarrow}'z'$, which by the right-to-left direction of \RMatch{} implies $R_i(x)\not\subseteq h^{-1}[\neg \mathord{\downarrow}'z']$, so there is a $y\in S$ such that $xR_iy$ and $h(y)\not\in \neg \mathord{\downarrow}'z'$, which implies $h(y)\comp ' z'$, which establishes \SRBack{}. \end{proof}

-It will follow from Theorem \ref{Inverses} in \S~\ref{DualEquiv} that for any possibility frame $\mathcal{F}$, there is a separative possibility frame $\mathcal{F}'$ and a dense and robust possibility morphism from $\mathcal{F}$ to $\mathcal{F}'$, so by Proposition \ref{Preservation}, $\mathcal{F}$ and $\mathcal{F}'$ validate the same formulas.
+It will follow from Proposition \ref{UpDownRich} and Theorem \ref{AlmostBack} that for any full possibility frame $\mathcal{F}$, there is a separative full possibility frame $\mathcal{F}'$ and a dense and robust possibility morphism from $\mathcal{F}$ to $\mathcal{F}'$, so by Proposition \ref{Preservation}, $\mathcal{F}$ and $\mathcal{F}'$ validate the same formulas.
 But we can also prove the following stronger result more directly.

 \begin{restatable}[Separative Quotient]{proposition}{SepQuo} For every possibility frame $\mathcal{F}$, there is a separative possibility frame $\mathcal{F}^\simeq$ (such that if $\mathcal{F}$ is full, so is $\mathcal{F}^\simeq$) and a surjective robust possibility morphism from $\mathcal{F}$ to $\mathcal{F}^\simeq$.
 Thus, by Proposition \ref{Preservation}, for all $\varphi\in\mathcal{L}(\sig,\ind)$, $\mathcal{F}\Vdash\varphi$ iff $\mathcal{F}^\simeq\Vdash\varphi$. \end{restatable}